yannick-mayeur/BlogPosts/weekOne.md

 This concept is **very** important and will probably folow me during my whole internship.

-After doing some minor fixes to the project my real job began.
+After doing some minor fixes (https://github.com/eclipse/january/pull/136 and https://github.com/eclipse/january/pull/141)to the project my real job began.
 I had to to rewrite the POM files of the **January** project in a way so someone who wants to use **January** in his own project only has to import it through maven's POM files.
 This was harder than I expected and I will have to finish this next week.